AckerlyXu/heima/articles/iot-hub/iot-hub-gateway-kit-c-lesson2-get-the-tools-ubuntu.md

 sudo npm install -g gulp
 ```

-If you experience issues with the installation, see the [troubleshooting guide](/documentation/articles/iot-hub-gateway-kit-c-troubleshooting/) for solutions to common problems.
+If you experience issues with the installation, see the [troubleshooting guide](./iot-hub-gateway-kit-c-troubleshooting.md) for solutions to common problems.

-> [AZURE.NOTE]
+> [!NOTE]
 > Node, NPM and Gulp are required to run automation scripts developed in Node.js.

 ## Install the Azure CLI